dikotiledon/read-frog/docs/genai-implementation-plan.md

 ### 3.6 Observability & Error Handling
 - `src/utils/logger.ts`: add structured logs for session checks, login attempts, SSE parsing failures, and translation failures specific to GenAI.
+- Tag logs with `chatGuid`, `pendingMessageGuid`, and `resetReason` so ops can see when the pool is repeatedly recycling conversations; promote `CHAT_ERROR_4` counts to the telemetry dashboard.
 - Optional: send anonymized telemetry events (success/failure counters) to help monitor stability once released.

 ### 3.7 Documentation